malejandromorenov/07.-checksum/README.md

 2. ".md5" file extension, or a file named "MD5SUMS", indicates a checksum file containing 128-bit MD5 hashes in md5sum format.
 3. ".sfv" file extension indicates a checksum file containing 32-bit CRC32 checksums in simple file verification format.
 4. "crc.list" file indicates a checksum file containing 32-bit CRC checksums in brik format.
+5. ".gpg" GNU Privacy Guard (GnuPG or GPG) is an encryption tool and digital signatures is a replacement for the PGP (Pretty Good Privacy) but with the main difference being free software licensed under the GPL.
+GPG uses the IETF standard called OpenPGP.

 # Linux - Ubuntu 18.04